Nicolas-Puccio/caravaneer-2/README.md

 ## Installation

-1. Download the `caravaneer2.swf` file from the repository. (current release not includes changes 5 and 6)
+1. Download the `caravaneer2.swf` file from the repository.
 2. Replace the existing `caravaneer2.swf` file in the game's folder with the downloaded file.
 3. Run the game as usual using the `.exe` file or through Steam.
 4. Create a new character named Puccio (Only needed for changes 1, 2, and 3)